odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

-    Because it's easier for users to disable unnecessary security rules than it is to create them from nothing, it's better to err on the side of caution and limiting access: users can relax that access if necessary or convenient.
+    Because it's easier for users to disable unnecessary security rules than it is to create them from nothing, it's better to err on the side of caution and limit access: users can relax that access if necessary or convenient.

 Groups
 ======